What's The Weather Like in Rome in April?

 April sees the weather significantly improve in Rome, as spring really begins to take hold.
 This is a great time of the year to visit, as the damp and chilly days of winter are long gone, but it never becomes uncomfortably hot, either.

-Towards the coastline, temperatures tend to stick to around 15 degrees celsius, which means beach season will still be a bit of a way off.
+Towards the coastline, temperatures tend to stick to around 15ºC, which means beach season will still be a bit of a way off.

 The arrival of spring means longer days, and Rome gets an average of 10 hours of sunshine a day during this time of year.

 Albergo del Senato

 When it comes to affordable accommodation in Rome, Albergo del Senato is a great choice.
 This three-star hotel is located within the centre of the city and offers a huge range of rooms to choose from, with everything from triple rooms and junior suites to mini apartments and penthouse suites.

 There are plenty of facilities and services to take advantage of, such as 24-hour reception, concierge, excursion booking, WiFi access and breakfast room.

 Hotel del Monti is another top pick for families and couples on holiday in Rome.
 Here guests can enjoy breakfast in bed each morning and WiFi access, as well as the services of friendly reception staff who can tell you all about the area.

 With only seven rooms, this hotel offers a friendly and casual atmosphere which will ensure you have a great holiday during your time in Italy.